sghassemlou/NLP-Authorship-Latin-Eng/README.md

     - [ ] F1 Scoring, confusion matrix
     - [ ] remove personal paths
 -  [ ] Bag-of-N with SVM using a varying N since SVMs are made for multi-class classification.
--  [ ] Character Level CNNs as they can capture morphological details and are less sensitive to misspellings or variations in word forms.
+-  [x] Character Level CNNs as they can capture morphological details and are less sensitive to misspellings or variations in word forms.
+    -  [x] 1 conv layer
+    -  [ ] multi conv layers?
+    -  [ ] try switching models?
+    -  [ ] F1 scoring?
 -  [x] Latin BERT, a pre-trained contextual language model for the Latin language, trained on 642.7 million words from a variety of sources spanning the Classical era to the 21st century